parttimenerd/temci/doc/temci_exec.rst

 disable_cpu_caches
 ~~~~~~~~~~~~~~~~~~
 Disables the L1 and L2 caches on x86 and x86-64 architectures.
-It uses a small custom kernel module (be sure to compile it via ``temci setup`` after install the appropriate
+It uses a small custom kernel module (be sure to compile it via ``temci setup --build_kernel_modules`` after install the appropriate
 ``kernel-devel`` package, see `Installation <installation.html>`_).

 *Attention*: It will slow down your system by orders of magnitude, giving you essentially a Pentium I like processor.